-Learn how to make a charcuterie board by using these simple step by step instructions.
-Pick out your favorite meats and cheeses and follow this easy beginner's guide for how to make the best charcuterie board for effortless entertaining!
+Learn how to assemble a charcuterie board like a pro by using these simple step by step instructions.
+Pick out your favorite meats and cheeses and then follow this easy beginner's guide for effortless entertaining.

 This post was originally published in November 2019 and has been updated for content.

 Charcuterie is a French word that dates back to the 15th century.
-It refers to a branch of cooking that is devoted to preparing meat products.
-It eventually evolved into a term for a meat and cheese board that is served as an appetizer.
+It's a branch of cooking devoted to preparing meat products.
+It has evolved into a term for a meat and cheese board that is served as an appetizer.

 Whether it's an elaborate holiday dinner or a Friday night with friends, a charcuterie board is a great way to add a simple appetizer to special occasions.
 It's versatile, takes minimal effort, and can be customized to the season, holiday, or preferences of your guests.

-It's the perfect appetizer to serve in addition to Italian rice balls or short rib ragu for Sunday dinner or for light snacking before Thanksgiving or Christmas dinner.
-You can even do a small charcuterie board for date night!
+A simple charcuterie board is the perfect appetizer to go with Italian rice balls and short rib ragu for Sunday dinner.
+Make a more elaborate charcuterie board for grazing before a big holiday meal.
+You can even make a small charcuterie board for date night along with Italian sangria!

 Jump to: